AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_2.md

 AMM::DDSManager<void>* mgr = new AMM::DDSManager<void>("Config/Config.xml");
 ```

-The reason why `<void>` is being used here is due to template specialization for DDS Manager.\
+The reason why `<void>` is being used here is due to template specialization for DDS Manager. <br />
 DDS Manager is designed to accept either a <void> template (meaning no type is required), or a template of a single user defined type.
-\
 More on the user defined type in Tutorial 3.

 Initialize Assessment to start using it.
 ```
 mgr->InitializeAssessment();
 ```

-> **NOTE:**\
+> **NOTE:** <br />
-See Tutorial 1 for all the usable AMM types, or the AMM Specification Docs for a complete list.\
+See Tutorial 1 for all the usable AMM types, or the AMM Specification Docs for a complete list. <br />
 https://github.com/AdvancedModularManikin/specification